wolfTester/THUMoodleWrapper/README.md

 I got inspired for this app by the following Project: [TU-Darmstadt-Moodle-Wrapper](https://github.com/JonasBernard/TU-Darmstadt-Moodle-Wrapper)
 Same as the Original Project the GPL-3.0 license applied to my Version.

+## Thanks to:
+- J0B10 for creating the app icon.
+- bircni for the many things